suraj-kumbhar/banana-speak/README.md

-# banana-speak
+# speak-minionese
- A vanillaJS web app which translates english to banana language
+ A vanillaJS web app which translates english to minionese language